lopqto/lopqto.github.io/_posts/2025-08-16-reversingaremotecontroller.md

 ### Exploring the Target Device

-I had an adult toy with a remote controller laying around.
+I had a toy with a remote controller laying around.
 The remote controller has 3 buttons for 3 different functions: power, change the rhythm of the bottom part, change the rhythm of the top part.
 I was suspecting that the remote controller uses radio waves to communicate with the toy like other similar remote controllers.

 After opening the remote controller, My suspicion was confirmed.